Azure/azure-powershell/src/VMware/VMware/help/New-AzVMwareCluster.md

 # New-AzVMwareCluster

 ## SYNOPSIS
-Create or update a cluster in a private cloud
+Create a cluster in a private cloud

 ## SYNTAX